leviathan0117/sliceme/README.md

 ## About Sliceme

-Sliceme is a web application that allows to easily build and visualize cross sections of basic and custom spatial shapes as well as to solve basic stigonometry problems.
+Sliceme is a web application that allows to easily build and visualize cross sections of basic and custom spatial shapes as well as to solve basic trigonometry problems.